 At Rise, we understand that today’s HR is about people, not policies; culture, not compliance; wellness, not administration.
 We’ve centred our entire company around this philosophy, working from the ground up to put people at the heart of people management to build better businesses—both through our HR platform and on the homefront in our own workplace.

-As social creatures, people crave connection with others.
-Indeed, the sense of belonging derived from relationships and connection with family, friends, colleagues, and the local and global community is the foundation of social wellbeing.
-And with people spending the better part of their waking hours at work, businesses can’t afford to neglect social wellness in the workplace.
+The sense of belonging derived from relationships and connection with family members, friends, colleagues, and the local and global community is the foundation of social wellbeing.
+And with people spending the better part of their waking hours at work, businesses can’t afford to neglect social wellness and well-being in the workplace.

-It always helps to start with a clear definition.
-Dartmouth College says, “Social wellbeing is the ability to build personal connections with others, deal with conflict, and be a part of a positive social network.”
+Dartmouth College says, ‘Social wellbeing is the ability to build personal connections with others, deal with conflict, and be a part of a positive social network.’

 This sounds simple, and ironically, that may be part of the reason social wellbeing is easily overlooked when organizations create an employee wellness program.

-For a moment, let’s consider the downsides when an employer neglects to incorporate social wellness into its employee benefits strategy.
+For a moment, let’s consider the negative effects when an employer neglects to incorporate social wellness and well-being in the workplace into its employee benefits strategy.

 - One study found the health risks of social isolation are comparable to the risks associated with obesity, smoking, and high blood pressure.